By: Rachel Y. Moon, MD, FAAP & Danette Glassy, MD, FAAP

 To swaddle, spread the blanket out flat, with one corner folded down.

-Lay the baby face-up on the blanket, with her head above the folded corner.
+Lay the baby face-up on the blanket, with their head above the folded corner.

-Straighten her left arm, and wrap the left corner of the blanket over her body and tuck it between her right arm and the right side of her body.
+Straighten their left arm and wrap the left corner of the blanket over your baby's body, tucking it between their right arm and the right side of their body.

-Then tuck the right arm down, and fold the right corner of the blanket over her body and under her left side.
+Then tuck the right arm down, and fold the right corner of the blanket over her body and under their left side.

 Fold or twist the bottom of the blanket loosely and tuck it under one side of the baby.